What Is Developmental Psychology?

 What is developmental psychology?

 The American Psychological Association defines developmental psychology as “the branch of psychology that studies the changes—physical, mental, and behavioral—that occur from conception to old age.”
-This field focuses on investigating the biological, social, cultural, psychological, and environmental factors that affect development throughout a person’s life span.
-The roots of this field were established long before it became a formal discipline, all the way back in medieval times.
+This psychology field focuses on investigating the biological, social, cultural, psychological, and environmental factors that affect development throughout a person’s life span.
+The roots of developmental psychology were established long before it became a formal discipline, all the way back in medieval times.

 Children weren't often seen as complete people in medieval times and during the reformation period.
 Some individuals may have believed that children were born evil and that harsh punishment was needed to teach a child how to be an adult.